cardinalby/go-struct-flags/README.md

 `SetAllowParsingMultipleAliases(true)` method call will make `Parse()` not return an error if multiple aliases of the same field are passed.
 The last passed value will be used.

+Default behavior is to return an error containing `flago.ErrMultipleAliases`.

 # Supported struct tags
 To parse flags and args to struct fields you should use `StructVar()` or `StructVarWithPrefix()` methods.